 Experts believe that the rise of robots in the workplace will account for unemployment rates greater than 50% within the next 30 years.
-Some are calling it humanity’s ‘biggest challenge ever’ with Professor Moshe Vardi of Rice University claiming that “we are approaching a time when machines will be able to outperform humans at almost any task”.
+Some are calling it humanity’s biggest challenge yet, as Professor Moshe Vardi of Rice University warns, “we are approaching a time when machines will be able to outperform humans at almost any task.”
+This highlights the rapid advancements in technology and the profound impact it may have on the future of work and society.

 That all sounds rather worrying and, if true, it would appear that the countless science fiction films depicting a world run – and, often, invaded – by robots with artificial intelligence are painting a picture of the future that will start to feel very real indeed.